guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 ### 7. Conclusion

 The experiment result shows our idea works.
 Our idea can apply to a broad set of deep learning industry applications.
-We will do the experiments like \cite{ref11} that inject the prediction result of model-A to model-B. For further applying of drop-noise method, we can drop the noise data which model prediction and human label is not equal, while the model prediction confidence score is high.
+We will do the experiments like \cite{ref11} that inject the prediction result of model-A to model-B. For further applying of removing noise method, we can remove the noise data which model prediction and human label is not equal, while the model prediction confidence score is high.
 But we still encourage the human re-label method of \cite{ref13}.

 ### References